An expert-backed guide on looking after your dog’s teeth

 You may have heard the term ‘microbiome’ getting thrown around a lot recently – on TV, in award-winning books, and even just in everyday conversation – and there’s good reason for that.

-The term ‘microbiome’ refers to the community of bacteria that live inside of us (and other living organisms), in the gut, but also in the mouth and other areas of the body.
-Recent research from leading scientists like Tim Spector has suggested that a healthy microbiome plays an immense role in promoting overall health, longevity and wellbeing, and warding off more serious health issues.
+The term ‘microbiome’ refers to the community of bacteria that live inside us (and other living organisms), in the gut, but also in the mouth and other areas of the body.
+Recent research from leading scientists, including Tim Spector, has suggested that a healthy microbiome plays an immense role in promoting overall health, longevity and wellbeing.

 Of course, our pets have microbiomes too…